// Features

 DELETE /chat/api/{chatId}/branch/{branchId}

 Soft-deletes a branch and all of its sub-branches.
-Returns HTTP 400 if deleting the last branch is attempted.
+Attempting to delete the main (parentless) branch returns HTTP 400 with the cannot_delete_main error code.
 Returns HTTP 204 on success.

 curl